What is my responsibility in accommodating the needs of students with disabilities?

 Technically, it may appear that preferential treatment is being given to student with disabilities; however, the objective of the legal requirement is to help the student compensate for a life function, which is not the same as that of other students in the class.
 Through the accommodation we attempt to provide the student with the same opportunity that other class members have without special measures.
 The law allows, and in fact requires, that special needs be met.

 Where do I go for assistance in providing accommodations?

-ACCESS, located in Student Services in Phase III of the main campus, can provide information and assistance in dealing with many of the concerns you may have about accommodating students.
+ACCESS, located in Student Services in the 300 Quad of the main campus, can provide information and assistance in dealing with many of the concerns you may have about accommodating students.
 Our office has information on many creative ways to accommodate students and can provide the instructor with information about how other institutions have solved access problems.